-PSOs are recognized or accredited to write (tele)communications, radiocommunications and/or ICT standards in their area of practice, and/or are national or regional consensus development organizations that input to the ITU or use ITU outputs, and are working on similar areas of standardization.
+PSOs are recognized or accredited to write standards for (tele)communications, radiocommunications or Information and Communications Technology (ICT) in their area of practice, and/or are national or regional consensus development organizations that input to the ITU or use ITU outputs, and are working on similar areas of standardization.
 That is, PSOs are by definition standards organizations that potentially exhibit a high degree of overlap in their work programs.

 New PSOs may be added by a consensus decision of the existing GSC Members.